DESI-UR/VAST/doc/source/VoidFinder_examples.rst

 whether an object is within a void, in the wall, too close to the survey boundary to classify, or outside the survey bounds.

+See also the jupyter notebook ``void_analysis.ipynb`` (found in the ``VAST/example_scripts/`` directory) for an example of how to read information from the output and perform void analysis using the ``VoidCatalog`` class.
+This class offers a convenient method for automatically loading the FITS file output into a collection of astropy tables.
+The class can be further used to perform void analysis, including the calculation of void volumes, median and maximum void radii, the total void volume fraction, and void galaxy membership.
+The notebook also shows how to create a void slice plot using the catalog.